barca100/ArchitecturePlaybook/introduction.md

 *    Difficult
 *    Time consuming

 Of course many tools have been developed the last 30 years to make creating architecture (documents) easier.
 However many tools force you into a very tight harness without the needed flexibility.
 Complex problems need flexible solutions and tools should not slow you down in creating sketches, documents and typical architecture deliverables.
 A one size fits tool for solving complex business IT problems does not exist.
-And since creating good architectures is knowledge intensive work that delivers real value for business you should be aware of vendor lock-ins and using methods and tools that do not share knowledge sharing.
+As creating good architectures is knowledge intensive work that delivers real value for business, you should be aware of vendor lock-ins and using methods and tools that do not enable knowledge sharing.
 Open Source tools and open access documentation offer a default head start for reuse and improvement of knowledge work in IT architecture.

 You can buy and read many many books on how to do architecture well.
 All books claim a magic method and promise ultimate success when followed.
 We love books and reading methods.
 E.g. TOGAF.
 However this playbook is different.
 This architecture playbook is not about describing how you should create your architecture.
-You are free to use every method you want.
+You are free to use any method you want.
 This architecture playbook is all about giving you direct usable content and tools that you can use and reuse for your architecture challenge.

 So this playbook brings you ultimate freedom and flexibility.
 You can export the results from certain tools in any desired format.
 In this way you can still use your architecture enterprise tool(s) that you already have invested deeply in.
 So use the outcome of tools within this playbook in combination with the enterprise architecture tool that are mandatory within your organisation.